rebase-energy/EnergyDataModel/README.md

 The `energydatamodel` let's you:

-* Create `python` objects representing energy assets and relevant concepts
+* Create `python` data classes representing energy assets and relevant concepts;
-* Structure your energy assets in graphs and hierarchies representing energy systems
+* Structure your energy assets in graphs and hierarchies representing energy systems that can be seralised to files (e.g. .csv, .json, .geojson);
-* Structure energy asset data in `python` dataclasses that can be seralised to files (e.g. .csv, .json, .geojson)
+* Visualise energy systems using built-in plotting functions;
-* Visualise energy systems using built-in plotting functions
+* Communicate effectively with a common energy system vocabulary; and
-* Convert data to other energy-relevant data models and ontologies
+* Convert data format to other energy-relevant data models and ontologies.

 ## Purpose and philosphy
 The ultimate goal of `energydatamodel` is to enable the energy data and modelling community with a `python`-based tool to improve code quality, modularity and collaboration.
 We believe that bringing rigorous software engineering practices to the energy community has the potential to radically improve productivity and usefulness of software tools.